 Monarch Park

-Where: 115 Felstead Ave., Toronto
+Address: 115 Felstead Ave., Toronto

-Tucked away south of the Danforth, this sleepy neighbourhood park comes alive in summer with one of the best outdoor pools in the city, a fenced-in playground and a barrier-free off-leash dog park.
+Tucked away south of the Danforth, this sleepy neighbourhood park comes alive in summer with one of the best outdoor pools in the city, a small fenced-in playground and a barrier-free off-leash dog park.

 Riverdale Parks – East & West

-Where: 550 Broadview Ave. & 375 Sumach St., Toronto
+Address: 550 Broadview Ave. & 375 Sumach St., Toronto

 Stan Wadlow Park

-Where: 888 Cosburn Ave., East York
+Address: 888 Cosburn Ave., East York

 Withrow Park

-Where: 725 Logan Ave., Toronto
+Address: 725 Logan Ave., Toronto

 This popular Greektown park features a sizeable playground, ball diamonds, multipurpose sports field, two outdoor tennis courts, volleyball court, dog off-leash area, and a wading pool.
 Don’t miss their popular weekly farmers’ market!